zakiya-mohamed/Movie-Analysis/README.md

 Python modules to analyse the various aspects present in movies.

-**Data pre-processing**: Movie footages, movie posters, and movie subtitles are downloaded directly, while movie audio and movie text are extracted from movie footages and movie subtitles using external Python modules
+**Data pre-processing**: Movie footages, movie posters, and movie subtitles are downloaded directly, while movie audio and movie text are extracted from movie footages and movie subtitles respectively using external Python modules

 The following movie aspects are studied in detail: